microsoft/fluentui/rfcs/react-components/extension-packages.md

 Keep in mind that some decisions will influence other decisions.

 None of the approaches are particularly complex to understand, but the resulting work could be complex.
-It is important that we figure out what answers for these questions so that we can start to move forward with technical implementation by following concrete requirements.
+It is important that we figure out the answers for these questions so that we can start to move forward with technical implementation by following concrete requirements.

 ## Detailed Design or Proposal